pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ## Introduction - Remote Agent Install and Synchronization of an On-prem database

 This lab covers installation and configuration of DIPC remote agent along with synchronization of an on-prem database.
 Agents allow synchronization of data from sources outside Oracle Cloud.
 Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database server.
+Ravello VMs are being used to simulate cloud instances and do not have Identity Cloud Service (IDCS).
+Modifications will be made before porting to a GSE environment.

 This lab supports the following use cases:
 -   Configure Remote DIPC Agent